enjarai/a-good-place/common/src/main/resources/resourcepacks/a_good_place_default_animations/assets/a_good_place/placement_animations/readme.md

 it will be calculated as follows:
 Vec3 rot = player_direction.rotateY(`rotation_angle`) * `rotation_amount`;
 rot.y = `rotation_y`;

+This rotation will then be either applied with pivot the center of the block or its upper left corner (relative to move direction), depending on config

 All angles are in degrees.